 What’s the risk in using an expired diabetic strip then?
 Well, your readings could be inaccurate and outright wrong.
 When the enzymes in the diabetes strip start breaking down, they won’t be able to function properly anymore.
 Therefore, they won’t be capable of pulling sugar electrons from the blood for obtaining your glucose readings.
 In case your readings are inaccurate to a large extent, you may wind up in a considerable amount of hot soup.

 Therefore, it is always recommended that you not use expired diabetes test strips.
 Although you could use them if you have no choice or if it has only been a few days since the expiry date, there are still a lot of things that could go wrong.
 Your health isn’t something to be trifled with, as that could have a number of wide-ranging consequences.
 While using expired test strips can save you a few bucks, any negative consequences could land you in the hospital and eradicate your finances, which is worth considering.

 - Checking your blood sugar is simple and easy using Accu-Chek Guide test strips; Get fast, accurate results you can trust with only a tiny blood sample

 - For more convenient testing, unique design allows a tiny drop of blood to be placed anywhere along the end of the easy-fill strip

 - Test strips come in a patented, spill resistant SmartPack that dispenses one strip at a time, helping to reduce dropped strips

 - Designed only to be used with the Accu-Chek Guide, Guide Me, and Guide Link Meters; Not compatible with other glucometer testing devices; Includes 100 test strips

-- For over 40 years, Accu-Chek has been a leader in providing convenient and accurate diabetic management supplies; Additional products sold separately include lancing devices, blood glucose meters, and lancets
+- For over 40 years, Accu-Chek has been a leader in providing convenient and accurate diabetic management supplies; Additional products sold separately include lancing devices, test strips, blood glucose meters, control solutions, and lancets